Cryptocurrency: Terminology

+The word "cryptocurrency", in its modern sense, was added to the Oxford English Dictionary in September 2018, with its earliest usage noted as being on Twitter in September 2009; its diminutive, crypto, was entered in 2022.
+In March 2018 cryptocurrency was added to the Merriam-Webster Dictionary.

 Altcoins

 After the early innovation of bitcoin in 2008 and the early network effect gained by bitcoin, tokens, cryptocurrencies, and other digital assets that were not bitcoin became collectively known during the 2010s as alternative cryptocurrencies, or "altcoins".
 Sometimes the term "alt coins" was used, or disparagingly, "shitcoins".
 Paul Vigna of The Wall Street Journal described altcoins in 2020 as "alternative versions of Bitcoin" given its role as the model protocol for cryptocurrency designers.
 A Polytechnic University of Catalonia thesis in 2021 used a broader description, including not only alternative versions of bitcoin but every cryptocurrency other than bitcoin.
 As of early 2020, there were more than 5,000 cryptocurrencies.